RustamC/circuit_training_openlane/README.md

 1) try to rerun clustering until hmetis generates the required clustering, or
 2) just reduce the number of std cells clusters in [grouper.py](https://github.com/RustamC/circuit_training/blob/80fe78fc795d9390048aa795ce6feb3edf2f6706/circuit_training/grouping/grouper.py#L57) and rerun clustering.

-In out example, you can jest set the number of std cells clusters to 10 and it should work.
+In out example, you can just set the number of std cells clusters to 10 and it should work.

 <details>
   <summary>Output:</summary>